Can period affect neutrophil count?Asked by: Lee Wintheiser

 The influx of neutrophils in the human endometrium was shown to occur dramatically at the onset of menstruation, after which neutrophil abundance decreased steadily through the

-Also Know, Can your period affect your white blood cell count?
+Can your period affect blood tests?

-Hereof, Can your period affect blood tests?.
 Yes—research shows that many blood biomarkers (including those in your iron, lipid, and inflammation groups) can vary substantially according to menstrual cycle phase.
 And these fluctuations can have important implications when interpreting blood test results.

-Keeping this in consideration, What is the most likely cause of an elevated neutrophil count?
+What is the most likely cause of an elevated neutrophil count?

 Neutrophils are the primary white blood cells that respond to a bacterial infection, so the most common cause of neutrophilia is a bacterial infection], says Dr Rebecca Auer.